lazaroro-cell/Group_3_Baseball_Savant/README.md

 **Heatmaps and Scatter Plots:**

-- Correlation heatmaps confirm how hitting metrics relate to each other, supporting the regression choices used in projections.
+- Visualizations confirm metric relationships and validate the linear regression models used for projections.
 Scatter plots visually confirm the moderate relationships between EV and power statistics.

 **Limitations:**